rabeabdalkareem/rabeabdalkareem.github.io/_publications/16-Deigo_TSE2021.md

 venue_key: "CostaTSE2021"
-track: IEEE Transactions on Software Engineering (TSE) - This paper is invited to be presented at ICSE 2022 as a Journal First paper.
+track: IEEE Transactions on Software Engineering (TSE) - - <strong>invited to be presented at ICSE 2022 as a Journal First.</strong>
 pages: "1–17"
 date: 2021-02-02
 doiurl: